microtrain/bootcamp/10-MySQL/06-Authentication.md

 ```

 #### Try It Out
-Try to access users by clicking on the users link and you will be redirected to the login page.
+Try to see session data in F12 >>Application by clicking on the users link and you will be redirected to the login page.
 Clicking the submit button initiate a POST request and populate ```$_SESSION['user']['id']```.
 The *goto* parameter will be appended to the LOCATION header and you will be redirected to the users page.
 Having an active session you will now have access to every file calling ```checkSession()```.
 At ant point, clicking the Logout link will end the session and deny you further access to the restricted areas.

 ## Authentication